gemc/clas12Tags_old/README.md

 Hydrogen, Deuterium or empty target
 -----------------------------------

-By default the target cell is filled with liquid hydrogen.
-To use liquid deuterium instead use the SWITCH_MATERIALTO option:
+By default the target cell is filled with liquid hydrogen by specifying the "lh2" target variation.
+To use liquid deuterium instead use the variation "lD2" instead:

 ```
  <option name="SWITCH_MATERIALTO" value="G4_lH2, LD2"/>
 ```

-To use an empty target instead:
+To use an empty target instead, use the SWITCH_MATERIALTO option.
 ```
  <option name="SWITCH_MATERIALTO" value="G4_lH2, G4_Galactic"/>
 ```